-FREN 303 Conversation avancée (3 sem. hrs.)
-Designed to provide intensive oral practice at the advanced level through conversation, discussion, debate, and oral presentations.
-Content focuses on social issues of current interest, allowing students to learn how to correctly express their opinions.
-Various forms of media may be used such as websites, television and film clips and magazine articles.
-Students work on expressing their thoughts accurately while integrating correct grammatical principles and improving sentence structure, vocabulary, and pronunciation.
-Prerequisite(s): FREN 203, 204, or 206; or Grade 12 French Immersion.
 FREN 305, 306 Langue écrite et orale (3, 3 sem. hrs.)
-This course prepares students to go into more advanced work in French by focusing on grammar, reading, writing, and oral practice.
-Besides intensive work in grammar, the study of literature and other readings provides the basis for discussion and composition, as well as the means of acquiring vocabulary and cultural insights.
+Prepares students to go into more advanced work in French by focusing on grammar, reading, writing, and oral practice.
+Besides intensive work in grammar, the study of texts provides the basis for discussion and composition, as well as the means of acquiring vocabulary and cultural insights.
 NB: These courses are prerequisites for all other upper-level courses, except FREN 303.
 With permission, certain upper-level courses may be taken concurrently with FREN 305, 306.
 Prerequisite(s): FREN 206.
 FREN 305 is a prerequisite for FREN 306.
 FREN 318 Le modernisme en littérature et en art (3 sem. hrs.)
 This course focuses on French literature, culture, and society in the latter part of the nineteenth century and the beginning of the twentieth century.
 It introduces students to early modernism in French poetry and prose, while presenting parallels in art and architecture.
 Beginning with such poets as Baudelaire, Rimbaud, Verlaine, and Mallarmé, it shows how the concerns of the symbolist poets and their precursors are reflected in Impressionist art.
 Apollinaire's poetry is examined in relation to early twentieth century society and developing art forms such as cubism and surrealism.
 Novelists Marcel Proust and André Gide are also studied as founding figures of modernism.
 NB: Offered alternating years.
 Co-requisite(s): (with permission) FREN 306.
 FREN 320 Littérature française du XXe siècle (3 sem. hrs.)
 Twentieth century literature as represented by the works of major authors such as Camus, Sartre, and Duras.
 Various works and literary movements are examined in the light of their philosophical, ideological, and historical contexts, as well as their spiritual implications.
 Students reflect on underlying issues reflected in these works from a biblical perspective.
 NB: Offered alternating years.
 Co-requisite(s): (with permission) FREN 306.
 (3-0) FREN 321, 322 Littérature française du Moyen Age au XIXe siècle (3, 3 sem. hrs.)
 A survey of French literature from the Middle Ages to the nineteenth century, through the study of specific texts and literary excerpts.
 Courses focus on various time periods and movements including classicism, romanticism, and realism.
 FREN 321 covers to the end of the seventeenth century.
 FREN 322 deals with the eighteenth and nineteenth centuries and includes a look at the French Revolution and Enlightenment thinkers.
 NB: Offered alternating years.
 Prerequisite(s): FREN 306; and FREN 318 or 320 or instructor's permission.
-(3-0) FREN 340 Littérature francophone (3 sem. hrs.)
-Course introduces students to the history and literature of the francophone world, including such regions as Africa, the Caribbean, and Vietnam.
-Problems of colonization, decolonization, and national identity are examined through literature.
-Prerequisite(s): FREN 306.

-FREN 350 Civilisation française (3 sem. hrs.)
+(3-0) FREN 350 Civilisation française (3 sem. hrs.)
 An overview of French civilization, highlighting important aspects of French life today and over the centuries.
 Through a mainly historical approach, major developments in government, society, and the arts (including architecture) are examined, while the basic geographical features of France are noted, and cultures of the various regions are explored.
 NB: Offered in alternating years.
 Prerequisite(s): FREN 306.
-(3-0) FREN 360 Grammaire française avancée (3 sem. hrs.)
-An advanced course designed to give students a thorough review of French grammar while emphasizing the structure of the language.
-Students learn to identify all parts of speech and analyze sentences grammatically.
-Through numerous written exercises, students significantly improve their grammatical skills, including verb usage.
+(3-0) FREN 380 Phonétique et prononciation (3 sem. hrs.)
+Course in French phonetics and pronunciation, providing intensive language practice through a study of the mechanisms of pronunciation and numerous applied exercises, both oral and written.
+Students improve their accent, intonation, and speech patterns, while also learning the International Phonetic Alphabet as it applies to French.
+NB: Offered in alternating years.
 Prerequisite(s): FREN 306.
+(3-0) Game Development GAME 110 Introduction to Game Development (3 sem. hrs.)
+An introduction to the processes of game development, whether technical, artistic, managerial, or fiscal.
+Students will engage theory, investigate tools, and learn systems necessary for them to successfully participate in development projects in subsequent years.
+Prerequisite(s): None.